Kabelkrant/Sticky-Notes/README.md

 # Sticky Notes
-Basic Sticky Notes for PHP and MySQL.
+Basic Sticky Notes app running on PHP and MySQL.
 Desktop and mobile-friendly.
+Single page.
 No authentication.

 ![Screenshot of the Sticky Notes index page](screenshots/main.png)